End of Life: Helping with Comfort and Care

-As they reach the end of life, people suffering from conditions like Alzheimer's disease (AD) or Parkinson's disease can present special problems for caregivers.
-People live with these diseases for years, becoming increasingly disabled.
-Because they do not die soon after they are diagnosed, it can be hard to think of these as terminal diseases.
-But they do contribute to death.
+As they reach the end of life, people suffering from dementia can present special challenges for caregivers.
+People can live with diseases such as Alzheimer’s or Parkinson’s dementia for years, so it can be hard to think of these as terminal diseases.
+But, they do cause death.

-Illnesses like Alzheimer's disease make it difficult for those who want to provide supportive care at the end of life to know what is needed.
-Because people with advanced dementia can no longer communicate, they cannot share their concerns.
-Is Uncle Bert refusing food because he is not hungry or because he’s confused?
-Why does Grandma Ruth seem agitated?
+Dementia causes the gradual loss of thinking, remembering, and reasoning abilities, making it difficult for those who want to provide supportive care at the end of life to know what is needed.
+Because people with advanced dementia can no longer communicate clearly, they cannot share their concerns.
+Is Uncle Bert refusing food because he’s not hungry or because he’s confused?
+Why does Grandma Sakura seem agitated?
 Is she in pain and needs medication to relieve it, but can’t tell you?

-As these conditions progress, they also obstruct efforts to provide emotional or spiritual comfort.
+As these conditions progress, caregivers may find it hard to provide emotional or spiritual comfort.
 How can you let Grandpa know how much his life has meant to you?
 How do you make peace with your mother if she no longer knows who you are?
 Someone who has severe memory loss might not take spiritual comfort from sharing family memories or understand when others express what an important part of their life this person has been.
-Palliative care or hospice can be helpful in many ways to families of people with dementia.
+Palliative care or hospice (see Care Options at the End of Life) can be helpful in many ways to families of people with dementia.

-Sensory connections—targeting someone’s senses, like hearing, touch, or sight—can bring comfort to people with Alzheimer's disease.
-Being touched or massaged and listening to music, "white" noise, or sounds from nature seem to soothe some people and lessen their agitation.
+Sensory connections—targeting someone’s senses, like hearing, touch, or sight—can bring comfort.
+Being touched or massaged can be soothing.
+Listening to music, white noise, or sounds from nature seem to relax some people and lessen their agitation.

-Alzheimer's disease and similar conditions often progress slowly and unpredictably.
+Dementia often progresses slowly and unpredictably.
 Experts suggest that signs of the final stage of Alzheimer’s disease include some of the following:

 - Being unable to move around on one’s own